 You might have met those people at least once in your lifetime – people who are little rough around the edges, who might seriously need some sort of social skills and who we wonder how they ever manage to make it through a day without getting into problems with someone.
 All because they lack basic behavioral skills.

-It turns out, these skills might not be as simple as we think they should be.
+It turns out, these behavioral skills might not be as simple as we think they should be yet they are essential business skills.
 It’s a complex set of skills that need every bit of nuance in their usage because they’re used in complex situations in interactions with other human beings.
 While one might be able to get away with poor behavioral skills to a certain extent in regular life, it’s totally a different matter altogether in the project management environment.

 Good behavioral skills are important to the success of every project.
 Its for just such reasons that organizations invest in training programs for their project teams.